jamespares/Linear-regression/README.md

 Create a linear regression model (LinearRegression()).
 Fit the model on the training set with 'rm' and 'lstat' as features.
-Evaluation:

-Predictions: Generate predictions on the testing set.

 **Metrics:**
 Mean Squared Error (MSE): Measures average squared prediction error.